Topological insulators and geometry of vector bundles: Charge pumping and topology

-Now we wish to calculate the shift of the charge center during one cycle for a general charge pump with a given two-band Hamiltonian $\hat H(k, p)$.
+Now let us calculate the shift of the charge center during one cycle for a general charge pump with a given two-band Hamiltonian $\hat H(k, p)$.
 Since the Hamiltonian is periodic in both variables, the parameter space has the form of the torus $T^2$.
-The collection of valence band eigenspaces form a smooth vector bundle $V^v$ over $T^2$.
-We orient the torus in such a way that coordinates $(k, p)$ are positively-oriented.
+The collection of valence band eigenspaces is a smooth vector bundle $V^v$ over $T^2$.
+We orient the torus in such a way that the coordinates $(k, p)$ are positively-oriented.
+Below, we compute certain geometric characteristics of the bundle $V^v$ using the connection defined by $\widetilde D_k$, and then discuss the possibility of using another connection (see Sec.~\ref{Sec:ZakGeom}).

 Let us find the change in the Zak phase as a function of the pumping parameter $p$: